This is a Sponsored post written by me on behalf of Carton Smart for SocialSpark. All opinions are 100% mine.

 - Add 2 cups of water, the beans, and all the spices.
 (If you like your chili thinner, add a bit more water.)

 - Add juice from one lime.
 (I love lime juice in this dish!
 Make sure you get every last drop!)

-And the kids are looking forward to trying the cranberry sauce…straight from the package!
+I’m looking forward to using the pumpkin puree next to make a scrumptious dessert, and the kids are looking forward to trying the cranberry sauce…straight from the package!

 Become Carton Smart this holiday season and follow along their social pages: